lfkeitel/inca/README.md

 - Configuration path can be given as a flag
 - Log to stdout as well as files
 - Better cross-platform support
+- Rewrote frontend as a SPA in Vue

 v2.5.0